mcellteam/mcell/libmcell/documentation/generated/model.rst

 * | **load_bngl**

    * | file_name: str
+     | Path to the BNGL file to be loaded.

    * | observables_files_prefix: str = ''
      | Prefix to be used when creating files where observable values are stored during simulation.